 - Locate an assortment of textures from the above materials list, and place them onto the work surface so your kid has plenty of options to choose from.
 Encourage him to set aside a variety of textures that he likes.

 - Sit with him and go through the pages of his book.
-Ask him to touch each texture, and use a word to describe how each page feels.
-Help him write this word next to each texture.
+Ask him to touch each texture, and use a few words to describe how each page feels.
+Help him write his words next to each material.

 - Stack the pieces of paper on top of one another and staple them together.